Henny2/Henny2.github.io-StartUpFunding/README.md

 #### about
 - Includes the source code for a second page showing people we credit for the code chunks and data we used.

+#### images
+- Includes images we used for our static visualizations.